A company can be wound up by:

 Appointment as Liquidator

-The Act doesn't state who can be liquidator but rather sets out who cannot be liquidator.
-Section 183 prevents an undischarged bankrupt from acting as a liquidator, without leave of the High Court.
-Section 160 of the 1990 act states that the court may order that any person disqualified by the High Court may not act as a liquidator.
+Section 839 of the Act states that the court may order that any person disqualified by the High Court may not act as a liquidator.

-300A.-(1) None of the following persons shall be qualified for appointment as liquidator of a company-
+635.—(1) None of the following persons shall be qualified to be appointed or act as liquidator of a company—

-- a person who is, or who has within 12 months of the commencement of the winding up been, an officer or servant of the company;
+(a) a person who is, or who within the period of 24 months before the date of the commencement of the winding up has been, an officer or employee of the company;

-- except with the leave of the court, a parent, spouse, brother, sister or child of an officer of the company;
+(b) except with the leave of the court, a parent, spouse, civil partner, brother, sister or child of an officer of the company;

-- a person who is a partner or in the employment of an officer or servant of the company;
+(c) a person who is a partner or in the employment of an officer or employee of the company;

-- a person who is not qualified by virtue of this subsection for appointment as liquidator of any other body corporate which is that company's subsidiary or holding company or a subsidiary of that company's holding company, or would be so disqualified if the body corporate were a company.
+(e) a person who is not qualified by virtue of a preceding provision of this subsection for appointment as liquidator of any other body corporate which is that company’s subsidiary or holding company or a subsidiary of that company’s holding company, or would be so disqualified if the body corporate were a company.